Keith Anthony Morrison: Publications and curatorial work

-Morrison was a frequent panelist on the weekly TV show Around Town in Washington DC between 1998 and 2002.
+Morrison was a frequent panelist on the weekly TV show Around Town in Washington, D.C., between 1998 and 2002.
 He has made numerous other TV appearances, some in Jamaica but most in the US.
 Maryland Public TV made a film of his work 1n 1990.
 PBS featured his curated exhibition Magical Visions in 2012.
 He was one of five international artists featured in the PBS film Free Within Ourselves.

-He has lectured worldwide in countries such as Jamaica, China, Cuba, Canada, Japan, Liberia, Taiwan, and the US.
-He has lectured in institutions such as the San Francisco Art Institute, Metropolitan Museum of Art; Getty Museum; Art Institute of Chicago; the Smithsonian Institution; the College Art Association of America; the Modern Language Association of America; the Cooper Union Institute; the Crocker Museum; the Cincinnati Museum of Art; the Massachusetts College of Art; the California Institute of Art; the Baltimore Institute of Art; the Maryland Institute College of Art; the University of the West Indies, Jamaica; and the University of Liberia.
-Morrison gave the 50th Anniversary address for the Edna Manley School of Art, Jamaica, 2001.
-He gave keynote addresses at UC Berkeley; the San Francisco Art Institute; the Brandywine Workshop; the DuSable Museum; the National Museum of American History; and the Ludwig Foundation of Havana, Cuba.

-In 2017 Keith Morrison's book, "Art in Washington and Its Afro-American Presence: 1940-1970," was the foundation for the National Gallery of Art's Symposium on African-American Art in Washington, D.C. in the Mid-Twentieth Century.
+In 2017, Morrison's book, "Art in Washington and Its Afro-American Presence: 1940-1970," was the foundation for the National Gallery of Art's Symposium on African-American Art in Washington, D.C. in the Mid-Twentieth Century.

 Morrison's work has been reviewed in many publications, including the Jamaica Gleaner, Jamaica Observer, New York Times, New Yorker.
 Art News, Art Forum, Art in America, Smithsonian Magazine, New Art Examiner, Chicago Sun Times, Chicago Tribune, Washington Post, Washington Times, San Francisco Chronicle, and African Arts.